 At Cheshire Writing Services, we’re passionate about bringing forgotten artistic gems back to the fore.
-Here is our own selection of films from the 60’s which deserve to be cherished (and if you don’t agree with any selection, please let us know!):-
+Here is our own selection of films from the 60’s which deserve to be cherished – and if you don’t agree with any of our choices, please let us know!

 Bedazzled (1967) click here

 Don’t confuse this classic with the lame 1998 remake starring Liz Hurley.
-No Peter Cook film ever bettered this idiomatic interpretation of the Faust story, ripe with his sharp, cynical and deadpan wit.
-The backdrop is simple enough; lonely no-hoper Dudley Moore is offered seven wishes in return for his soul by the Devil (memorably played by Cook himself).
-However, this is actually a carefully-crafted attack on conservative values as different aspects of British life are ruthlessly picked apart, culminating in a disturbing exploration of London’s sleazy demi-Monde.
-‘Bedazzled’ is also uproariously funny, with Cook giving surely the most deadpan and charismatic image of the Devil ever to appear on screen.
+No film ever bettered this idiomatic interpretation of the Faust story, ripe with Peter Cook’s sharp, cynical and deadpan wit.
+The premise is simple enough; lonely no-hoper Dudley Moore is offered seven wishes in return for his soul by the Devil (memorably played by Cook himself).
+However, Bedazzled is actually a carefully-crafted attack on conservative values.
+Different aspects of British life are ruthlessly picked apart, culminating in a disturbing exploration of London’s sleazy demi-Monde.
+‘Bedazzled’ is also uproariously funny, with Cook giving surely the most charismatic image of the Devil ever to appear on screen.

 Hannibal Brooks (1969) click here

 Definitely not your typical war story, a British POW’s only concern is walking a huge elephant across Nazi Germany to escape Nazi bombing raids.
 This is one of the most sensitive roles Oliver Reed played and one of the few films in which he is the central lead.
-A beautiful travelogue across Bavaria, this is an engaging story of how an ordinary individual can find a special purpose transcending all the surrounding horrors of war.
-Maintaining a wry humour along the way, Hannibal Brooks is an absurd concept which seems strangely credible.
+A beautiful travelogue across Bavaria, this is an engaging story of how an ordinary individual can find a special purpose even in the most difficult circumstances.
+Maintaining a wry humour throughout, Hannibal Brooks is an absurd concept which seems strangely credible.
 This is in part because of good all-round performances from the whole cast and this may be truly called a heart-warming movie.

-At first glance a ‘Carry On’ in all but name, directed by Gerald Thomas, produced by Peter Rodgers and starring Sid James, this is really a satire of British film noire.
-A gang of bank robbers find upon release from prison that during their time of incarceration, the tree where they hid their loot now stands in the grounds of a police station.
-A charming, gentle comedy, there are numerous appearances by famous comedy actors from the period including Dick Emery and Derek Guyler and a convoluted plot wherein several strands come nicely together.
-Don’t expect many innuendos or double-entendres but this is a funny film filled with fine performances.
+At first glance a ‘Carry On’ in all but name, directed by Gerald Thomas, produced by Peter Rodgers and starring Sid James, this is really a satire of British film noir.
+A gang of released bank robbers find that the tree where they hid their loot now stands in the grounds of a police station.
+A charming, gentle comedy with a complex plot, there are appearances by several famous comedy actors from the period including Dick Emery and Derek Guyler.
+Don’t expect a smorgasbord of double-entendres but this is still a funny film packed with fine performances.

 Plague of the Zombies (1965) click here